 Please Explore My Areas of Expertise:

 I’m deeply passionate about human rights, LGBTQ+ rights, women’s rights, and equality for all.
-I believe in supporting those in need whenever possible, including donating to causes such as helping victims of human trafficking and domestic abuse, advocating for environmental policy changes, and giving to worldwide humanitarian organizations like UNICEF.
-I firmly believe that no one should go hungry or be homeless when there are more than enough resources to share, and I stand for accessible healthcare and therapy for everyone.
+I fully believe meaningful change starts with empathy, kindness, and action.
+I try to do my part by supporting those in need whenever possible, including donating to causes that help victims of human trafficking and domestic abuse, advocating for environmental policy changes, and giving to worldwide humanitarian organizations like UNICEF.
+No human being should go hungry or be homeless when there are more than enough resources to share.
+A world where everyone has access to basic needs, healthcare, and dignity isn’t idealistic—it’s necessary.